 Step 2: Let the mouse move using the arrow keys

-With the cat2 selected, drag the ‘When space is pressed‘ block and change to ‘right arrow‘ so that it will be ‘When right arrow is pressed‘.
-Add ‘Point in direction 90‘ so that it will be facing the right side.
+With the cat2 selected, drag the ‘When space is pressed‘ block and change it to ‘right arrow’ so that it will be ‘When right arrow is pressed’.
+Add ‘Point in direction 90’ so that it will be facing the right side.
 Then add the Move block.
-These combination of blocks should make the cat face right and move towards that direction when the right arrow key is pressed from the keyboard.
+This combination of blocks should make the cat face right and move in that direction when the right arrow key is pressed from the keyboard.
 Go ahead and try it first.

 If everything’s good, do similar steps to let the cat face and move to the left, up, and down.

-Before doing the next steps, check if your cat can face and move to four different directions: left, right, up, and down.
+Before doing the next steps, check if your cat can face and move in four different directions: left, right, up, and down.

 Step 3: Draw the maze